Frigyes Riedl

 Frigyes Riedl (September 12, 1856 in Ladomér - August 7, 1921 in Budapest) was a prominent Hungarian essayist, critic and literary historian.
 His most famous work is Arany János (1887), the earliest study of poet János Arany.
-He is also noted for his books on eighteenth- and nineteeth-century Hungarian literature, and for A History of Hungarian Literature (1906), which was intended as a primer for English-speaking audiences unfamiliar with Hungarian literature.
+He is also noted for his books on eighteenth- and nineteenth-century Hungarian literature, and for A History of Hungarian Literature (1906), which was intended as a primer for English-speaking audiences unfamiliar with Hungarian literature.
 He was a professor of Hungarian literature at the University of Budapest and a regular contributor to the literary review Budapesti Szemle.
 With other Hungarian literary figures, especially Jenõ Péterfy, he tried to establish unique criteria for Hungarian literary criticism.